Break-free from Old Investing Habits & Beliefs by 3G

 Today's date is a time for the title of this traders article alone to likely to raise the eyebrows on lots of traders!
-The thought of pushing away old adage trading concepts and ideas used for decades of trading and investing may sound nonsensical to you, but allow me to elaborate.
-All old and said to be proven and valid trader thoughts and ideas should not be immediately pushed aside.
-Rather, worry about old not-proven effective for so many traders but continuing to be false information holding traders back from moving to a profitable and positive trading goal.
+The thought of pushing away old adage trading concepts and ideas used for decades of trading and investing may sound nonsensical to you.
+All old and claimed to be proven and valid trader thoughts and ideas should not be immediately pushed aside.
+Rather, worry about old not-proven effective for so many traders but continuing to be false info holding traders back from moving to a profitable and positive trading goal.

-Sure, those technical analysis indicators have their place in market analysis, I certainly find some of very useful, but they fall short of the ideal.
+3G Trading, 3G Network & 3-G trader analysis indicators have their place in market analysis, certainly some are useful but they are short of perfect.
 They are not all one needs to know, but many believe they are.
 That old idea has to go.
 If you hold fast to these old ideas, you are holding yourself back from reaching your full potential as a trader.
 False concepts and beliefs are negative ones; negative concepts and thoughts can be a big problem on the road to trading success by blinding your way.

 The world around us is bigger than we can imagine, with its many secrets waiting to be tapped by the individual not afraid to break the mode of adhering to old ideas and take some radical steps.
 Famous trader Mr. W.D.
 Gann was no doubt such an individual, and reading his material is only part of the psyche which made up Gann’s drive for trade perfection.
 He stepped outside the bounds of routine trading approaches and was richly rewarded.